plandem/rrrouter/README.md

 >We value API stability.

 #So why?
 It's true that there are already dozen routers for React.
-It's sad, but there is not any implementation that respects **React way**: non-bloated, easy to extend, simple yet powerful, stable api.
+It's sad, but there is no any implementation that respects **React way**: non-bloated, easy to extend, simple yet powerful, stable api.

 To learn rrrouter you must know only 3 things:
 - Provider